nto4/assignment/README.md

 kubectl get deployments -n devops-tools kubectl  describe deployments --namespace=devops-tools kubectl get pods -n devops-tools

+kubectl apply -f service.yaml

+kubectl get pods --namespace=devops-tools

+kubectl logs {your_jenkings_pod} --namespace=jenkins

+if you have problem abouth unlock phase u can acces direcrly that pod kubectl exec -it ....

+#### Nexus

 #Resources
 * https://buildvirtual.net/deploy-a-kubernetes-cluster-using-ansible/  (includes some misconfiguration of key generation and joining the cluster for nodes) I had to do these parts manually.